 Then those words.
-Those puzzling, haunting words from Jesus, ‘… if they keep quiet, the stones will cry out.’
+Those puzzling, haunting words from Jesus: ‘… if they keep quiet, the stones will cry out.’
 Everything else stops when I come to those words and my mind struggles to imagine how they should be heard.

 What does shouting his praises look like in our time and place?

-Are the stones readying to shout out?
+Are the stones readying themselves to shout out?

-The anti-parade has only just begun.
+The anti-parade is only beginning.